mvpsdvlpr/NearPharma/README.md

 CI
 --
 There is a GitHub Actions workflow to run tests on pushes and pull requests.
-# BuscaFarmacia
+# NearPharma

-BuscaFarmacia is an application designed to help users find pharmacies in their vicinity.
+NearPharma is an application designed to help users find pharmacies in their vicinity.
 This project aims to provide a user-friendly interface and efficient search capabilities.

 ## Table of Contents